The Emergence of Chunking Structures with Hierarchical RNN: Approach

 In this scenario, the lower RNN updates its hidden state with the input $\bm{x}^{(t)}$ in the same manner as a typical RNN, whereas the upper RNN remains idle because no chunk is formed.

 The “cut” and “no cut” cases can be unified by

-In our work, we keep $m^{(t)}$ as a real number and adopt a soft gating mechanism that fuses “cut” and “no cut” in a soft manner.
+In our work, we keep $m^{(t)}$ as a real number, which is essentially a gating mechanism that fuses “cut” and “no cut” in a soft manner.
 This is because chunking, by its nature, may be ambiguous, and our soft gating mechanism can better handle such ambiguity.

 Our proposed HRNN supports end-to-end learning, which can be weakly supervised by downstream tasks.
-Nevertheless, a randomly initialized HRNN may have difficulty modeling the desired chunking structure and suffer from the cold-start problem.
+However, a randomly initialized HRNN may have difficulty modeling the desired chunking structure and suffer from the cold-start problem.
 We thus propose to pretrain HRNN by heuristically induced chunking labels from an unsupervised parser, which will be discussed in Section~\ref{sec: Warming-up Hierarchical RNN}.